dejvoss/cs_whiskey_drop/README.md

 ## What i learned during this project?

+How to create the first website page for client.

 How to import bootstrap, fontewaseome icons and google fonts to the project.

 How to use bootstrap elements.